saremeskandary/blocksenseTasks/README.md

 Welcome to Encode London 25-27 Oct Hackaton.
 To participate in hackaton you need to setup blocksense network in your local machine.

 Install git, [docker compose](https://docs.docker.com/compose/install/) & [rust](https://www.rust-lang.org/tools/install).
 Currently we only support rust for writing oracle scripts.
 It's technologically possible to use other languages, but this is out of the scope for this hackaton because our SDK is only available for rust.
-So you need to get rusty !
+So you need to get rusty!
 Your first goal is to run one of our oracle script to verify all services are running and set up correctly.

 1. Clone this repository: